 Dine at Larnach Castle

 While open to non-guests May to August, if you are staying on the castle grounds this is a must do!
-Bookings are required and orders are required to be placed by 5pm on the day of your dinner to enable to chef to prepare the food.
+Bookings are required and orders are required to be placed by 5pm on the day of your dinner to enable the chef to prepare the food.
 The menu can be found online.

 The three course meal is NZ$80 per adult and NZ$27 per child, and includes one free beverage.
 Dinner is served in the castles dining room at 7pm and numbers may be limited.
 There were seven guests the night I dined and both the food and service were exceptional.
 The menu uses local seasonal ingredients so dishes on offer will change regularly.